 If you or a U.S. citizen loved one become seriously ill or injured abroad, we can:

 We do not pay medical bills.
-Payment of hospital and other expenses is the patient’s responsibility.
+The patient is responsible for payment of hospital and other expenses.

 You can find lists of doctors and hospitals in the country you are visiting on the U.S. embassy or consulate websites.

 Before you go abroad, learn what medical services your health insurance will cover overseas.
 If your health insurance policy provides coverage outside the United States, remember to carry both your insurance policy identity card as proof of insurance and a claim form.

+Consider buying medical evacuation insurance.
+Medical evacuation can be extremely expensive, costing more than $50,000 depending on your location and medical condition.
 Although some health insurance companies pay "customary and reasonable" hospital costs abroad, very few pay for your medical evacuation back to the United States.
-Medical evacuation can cost more than $50,000, depending on your location and medical condition.
 For more information, visit our website for Insurance Providers for Overseas Coverage.

-Senior citizens may wish to contact Medicare, the American Association of Retired Persons (AARP) or a travel agent for information about foreign medical care coverage with private Medicare supplement plans.
+Senior citizens may wish to contact Medicare, the American Association of Retired Persons (AARP), or a travel agent for information about foreign medical coverage with private Medicare supplement plans.

-Travel Insurance vs. Travel Medical Insurance – There’s a Difference
+Travel Insurance vs. Travel Medical Insurance – There is a Difference